Looking for the best day trips from Colmar?

 Getting to Turckheim

-Trains from Colmar run regularly to Turckheim and take under 20 minutes.
+Trains from Colmar run regularly to Turckheim and take under 20 minutes, so you won’t need a car to visit.

 13. Black Forest